amuni3/amuni3.github.io/_portfolio/6_project.markdown

 algorithm that would undo this motion to robustly generate 360 degree view models.

 I have been awarded the <a href="http://www.undergradresearch.gatech.edu/content/presidents-undergraduate-research-awards" target="blank">
 President's Undergraduate Research Award</a> for Spring 2018 to continue this work.
+Moreover, I presented my work at the 13th Annual Undergraduate Research <a href="https://oue.gatech.edu/2018-undergraduate-research-symposium" target="blank">Symposium</a> at Georgia Tech and was awarded the <a href="http://urop.gatech.edu/sites/default/files/images/spring_symposium_awards_0.pdf" target="blank">3rd Best Oral Presentation</a> under the College of Engineering.